 Ireland’s Health Status

-Listed aquatic diseases, along with those species which are affected by them (susceptible species), and those which can be considered carriers (vector species) can be found in Commission Implementing Regulation (EU) 2018/1882, as amended, and in Commission Implementing Decision (EU) 2021/260, as amended (see Annex III).
+'Listed Species' are those which can be affected by, or can be carriers of the diseases listed in EU legislation.
+These can be found in Commission Implementing Regulation (EU) 2018/1882, as amended, and Commission Implementing Decision (EU) 2021/260, as amended (see Annex III).

 Areas within the EU which are free from these diseases can be found in Commission Implementing Regulation (EU) 2021/620, as amended (see Annexes XII to XVIII), and also in Commission Implementing Decision (EU) 2021/260, as amended (see Annex I).